 Authors: Kamal Barghout

-Comments: 35 Pages.
+Comments: 16 Pages.
 The material in this article is copyrighted.
-Please obtain authorization to use from the author before the use of any part of the manuscript
+Please obtain authorization from the author before the use of any part of the manuscript

 Vixra.org is a pre-print repository rather than a journal.
 Articles hosted may not yet have been verified by peer-review and should be treated as preliminary.
 In particular, anything that appears to include financial or legal advice or proposed medical treatments should be treated with due caution.
 Vixra.org will not be responsible for any consequences of actions that result from any form of use of any documents on this website.